-We are busy working on an exciting new venture that will eventually provide housing for newly- recognised refugees who are receiving housing benefit and who need somewhere to stay as they look for jobs, learn English and find more permanent homes.
-Our church houses project also aims to help those whose claims have been refused and who have nowhere else to go.
+Our Church now owns two houses for newly- recognised refugees who are receiving housing benefit and who need somewhere to stay as they look for jobs, learn English and find more permanent homes.
+It also provides a safe haven for those who are destitute, whose claims have been refused and who have nowhere else to go.

-Please contact Susan in the church office for more information or if you already come to church, ask to speak to Cath Ingram who is our Drop In leader.
+Please contact Susan in the church office for more information or if you already come to church, ask to speak to Cath Ingram or Claire Paxton.

 We look forward to meeting you!